hanakai-rb/site/content/guides/hanami/v2.3/views/input-and-exposures.md

 ## Undecorated exposures

-By default, exposures are decorated by a [part](/v2.3/views/parts/).
+By default, exposures are decorated by a [part](//page/parts).
 To opt out of part decoration use the `decorate: false` option.
-This may be helpful when you are exposing a “primitive” object that requires no extra behaviour, like a number or a string.
+This may be helpful when you are exposing a "primitive" object that requires no extra behaviour, like a number or a string.

 ```ruby
 expose :page_number, decorate: false